-In this section you'll find how to organize and extend the centos-art.sh script, a bash scripts specially designed to automate most frequent tasks in the repository (e.g., image rendition, documenting directory structures, translating content, etc.).
+Scripts This section organizes production of automation scripts specially designed to automate most frequent tasks in the repository (e.g., image rendition, documenting directory structures, translating content, etc.).
 If you can't resist the idea of automating repeatable tasks, then take a look here.

-See Section 2.35 [Directories trunk Scripts], page 40, for more information.
+See Section 2.61 [Directories trunk Scripts], page 44, for more information.